Data Exploration

 count() as total_calls,

-sum(duration) as total_duration,
+sum(http.duration_ms) as total_duration,

-by service, endpoint
+by service_name, endpoint

 Filtering Aggregated Results